ggpwnkthx/docker-trinitycore/README.md

 ## Windows
 ### run.bat
 All in one.
-Builds from source, adds project, starts project.
+Builds from source, adds a project, starts the project.
 Will passthru arguments.
 ### build.ps1
 ```
 -repo "git://..."